Paras772/currency_converter/README.md

 .Enter the amount you want to convert in the "Amount" input field.
 .Click the "Convert" button to see the converted amount.

-Usage
-.Open the index.html file in your web browser.
-.Select the currency you want to convert from in the "From" dropdown menu.
-.Select the currency you want to convert to in the "To" dropdown menu.
-.Enter the amount you want to convert in the "Amount" input field.
-.Click the "Convert" button to see the converted amount.